Department of Civil and Environmental Engineering

 (7) Teaching in university should not be restricted to professional knowledge transfer.
 Providing spiritual support and enlightenment to my research graduate students for their future career and personal development are my highest vision to be a university professor.
 They not only need my technical advice but very often they need my understanding and sharing when they are ups and downs.
 These research students are our tomorrow’s professors and professionals in our society.
 Their success is indeed my success.

-Former PhD Students and Post-doctoral Fellows in Academics
+Current Status of Former PhD/MPhil Students and Post-doctoral Fellows

 grey-line-1.jpg

-Name of Former Students/Post-doc Fellows Name of University
+Name of Former Students/Post-doc Fellows Name of University/Company

 Tsinghua University, China